 Prescription costs

-It’s helpful to know prescription costs can vary based on the pharmacy you use.
-There’re smartphone apps and websites available to help you search pharmacies for the lowest price on your medication—some even include coupons for your specific medication.
+Prescription costs can vary based on the pharmacy you use.
+There are smartphone apps and websites available to help you search pharmacies for the lowest price on your medication—some even include coupons for your specific medication.

 Pharmacy membership clubs can also help you save money.
 Ask your local pharmacy or search online to compare pharmacy savings club options.
-However, it’s important to note there’s usually a fee for a membership club.
+However, there's usually a fee for a membership club.
 You’ll want to make sure the discount on the prescription offsets the monthly or yearly membership fee.